Glaucus atlanticus: Description

-Cerata, also known as papillae, extend laterally from three different pairs of peduncles.
-The papillae are placed in a single row (uniseriate) and may be up to 84 inches total, (Forster, 1777).
+The first pair of cerata, also known as papillae, extends laterally from peduncles with a short stalk, while the other two groups are sessile.
+The most dorsal cerata in a group is largest and other cerata decreases in size ventrally.
+The anterior corners of the foot (the dorsal side) are rounded.
+The center of the foot is silver in color, and the outer edge varies from dark blue to brown.
+The papillae are placed in a single row (uniseriate) and may number up to 84 in total (unlike over one another as in G. marginatus).

-Glaucus atlanticus is usually found in tropical/subtropical areas, floating at the ocean's surface due to the stored gulped air inside their stomachs.
-They usually feed on cnidarians, which can be noisy due to air escaping their stomachs as they feed.
+G. atlanticus is usually found in tropical/subtropical areas, floating at the ocean's surface due to the stored gulped air inside its stomach.
+It usually feeds on cnidarians, which can be noisy due to air escaping its stomach as it feeds.

-The radula of this species bears serrated teeth which, paired with a strong jaw and denticles, allows it to grasp and "chip down" parts of its prey.
+The radula of this species bears serrated teeth, which paired with a strong jaw and denticles, allows it to grasp and "chip down" parts of its prey.

 Buoyancy and coloration

 With the aid of a gas-filled sac in its stomach, G. atlanticus floats at the surface.
 Due to the location of the gas sac, this species floats upside down.
-The upper surface is actually the foot (the underside in other slugs and snail), and this has either a blue or blue-white coloration.
+The upper surface is actually the foot (the underside in other slugs and snails), and this has either a blue or blue-white coloration.
 The true dorsal surface (carried downwards in G. atlanticus) is completely silver-grey.
 This coloration is an example of countershading, which helps protect it from predators that might attack from below and from above.
-The blue coloration is also thought to reflect harmful UV sunlight.
+The blue coloration is also thought to reflect harmful ultraviolet sunlight.